GitHub4Eddy/tibber_monitor/README.md

 Tibber API documentation: https://developer.tibber.com/docs/guides/calling-api Tibber API explorer: https://developer.tibber.com/explorer

+Changes version 2.0 (25th May 2022)
+- Changed the device for the energy panel from the Daily Energy to the Total Energy child device.
+Because Tibber reports always the past hour at the start of the new hour (so always too late) and the Energy panel and the Daily Energy child devices both resets at midnight and the Total Energy child device doesn't resets, that prevents the last hour from not getting into the energy panel.
+Thanks to @JcBorgs for analysing and testing.
+- Added workaround with the help of @JcBorgs for a Tibber API bug in 00-01 hour consumption (energy and cost can change to "null" during the day)
+- Added workaround for empty Tibber responses between 00:00 and 00:05 hour with help of @JcBorgs
+- Added insert of hour-1 price in Energy Panel (can be turned on or off) with help of @JcBorgs
+- Changed the name of all child devices Percentage to dynamic names like "At hour 16:00", "At hour 17:00", etc. with  help of @jgab and @JcBorgs
+- Changed handling of no response from Tibber
+- Removed user defined icon (not necessary anymore)

 Changes version 1.3 (6th February 2022)
 - For easy use in blockscenes added Global Variables for the levels (CHEAP, etc) for the current price and percentages +0, +1, +2, +3, +4, +5, +6, +7, +8, +9 and +10 hour.
 (Activate the global variables with the QuickApp Variable setGlobalVar = true)